 The Motley Fool’s Stock Advisor program is a stock recommendation service that offers timely investment guidance for investors looking to grow their portfolios.
 The service launched in 2002 and now has over 700,000 members.

-The Motley Fool advertises that its service can significantly cut down the amount of time investors spend researching potential assets to add to their portfolio.
+The Motley Fool advertises that its service can significantly cut down the amount of time that investors spend researching potential assets to add to their portfolio.
 A membership gives you unlimited access to the Motley Fool’s library of stock recommendations, plus two fresh stock picks monthly from the platform’s founders, Tom and David Gardner.

 The Motley Fool Stock Advisor program may be a good fit for: